Here are our top 10 reasons why you should visit Japan right now. Read on and be inspired.

-Before you try to convince me otherwise, check out this list of 10 Reasons Why You Should Visit Japan Right Now, aka 10 best things about Japan you are for sure going to miss when you leave:
+The list below features 10 Reasons Why You Should Visit Japan Right Now, a.k.a the 10 best things about Japan you are going to miss after leaving:

 All the beautiful ancient Buddhist temples and Shinto shrines are reason enough to visit Japan.
-One of the best-preserved cities in Japan, Kyoto offers something like 2,000 Buddhist temples and shrines within the limits of the Kansai Region city, while Nara is home to no less than 8 UNESCO World Heritage Sites and to some of the best temples not only in Nara Prefecture but in the country.
+One of the best-preserved cities in Japan, Kyoto houses more than 2,000 Buddhist temples and shrines within the limits of the Kansai Region city; Nara, on the other hand, is home to several UNESCO World Heritage Sites and some of the best temples in the country.

-Japan is filled with perfect landscapes scattered across the country for people to soak in its beauty.
-For many people, the image that immediately springs to mind in conjunction with Japan is actually skyscrapers, bright neon lights, and advanced technology, but there’s a lot more to Japan than its urban landscapes.
+Japan is filled with perfect landscapes scattered across the country for people to soak in their beauty.
+For many people, the image that immediately comes to mind in conjunction with Japan is an image of skyscrapers, bright neon lights, and advanced technology, but there’s a lot more to Japan than its urban landscapes.
 The stunning spectacle of Mount Fuji, the magnificent sight of Arashiyama bamboo Forest, the many temples and gardens, and the magnificent rugged mountains make Japan an ideal destination for nature lovers all year round.

-Japanese people create cartooned versions of everythingand make plastic food look incredible.
-They have the weirdest flavors of food ever and have bizarre and strangely addictive music videos.
-They invented banana slipcase, square watermelons, baby mops, and cuddle pillows.
-They have toilets that talk to you, blow dry your bum, and even play music for you (both to relax and mask) while you do your business.
+Japanese people create cartoon-ed versions of everything and make plastic food look incredible.
+They have the most unique flavors of food ever, and strangely addictive music videos.
+They invented banana slipcases, square watermelons, baby mops, and cuddle pillows.
+They have toilets that talk to you, blow-dry your bum, and even play music for you (both to relax and mask) while you do your business.

 Yep, that was a weird moment.

 As much as Tokyo rush hour sucked, I do miss being able to commute all around the city and country by train.
 Also, I really appreciated the punctuality of trains in Japan.
-During my two-week trip, I traveled mostly by local trains and the Shinkansen, and those trains were never late, not once!
+During my trips, I used to travel mostly by local trains and Shinkansens, and those were never late, not once.

-Imagine being in a place where if a train is due to arrive at 8.30, it actually pulls in at 8.29 and 40 seconds and leaves at 8.30.
-Still freaks me out, but in a great way of course.
+Imagine being in a place where if a train is due to arrive at 8.30, it actually pulls in at 8.29 and leaves at 8.30.
+Still freaks me out but in a great way of course.

-Japan has a kawaii (cute) culture, and it’s getting cuter all the time, even right now.
+Japan has a kawaii (cute) culture, and it’s getting cuter by the minute.
 Almost all major companies in Japan have a cute mascot that represents the company.
 Even the Japanese police force has a mascot!
 Sociologists say that it’s “escapism”, a tendency to escape from daily reality or routine by indulging in daydreaming and fantasy.
 Artists say it’s one of the Japanese aesthetic ideals.
 The simple truth is that Japanese people just like cute stuff.

 Also, did you know there are more noodle shops in Tokyo than in any other city in the world?
 Did you know that Japan is the country with the most three-star Michelin restaurants?

-They’re polite, they’re gracious and they somehow remember your name after only meeting you once (I so do not have the same talent), and they’re always fun to talk to!
+They’re polite, they’re gracious and they somehow remember your name after only meeting you once (I so do not have the same talent).
 The language barrier is difficult at times, but they will do ANYTHING to help you.
 I’ve met some great people and having to leave them so soon indefinitely was the hardest part about leaving.

 That’s what you will learn (and miss) from Japan and Japanese folks: whatever they may be doing in life, whether it’s trying to solve big global issues or making delicious noodles on a street corner, they do it with a dedication to mastery.